-Building the perfect Small Forward in NBA 2K16 is one of the trickiest jobs as this is one of the most demanding positions on the field, one that would require you to have great stats in all areas: you have to be a great shooter, you must be able to control the ball, to defend, to rebound… everything!
-That’s crazy because we all know that you can’t really max out everything in the game, so when you build the perfect NBA 2K16 Small Forward, you’ll have to specialize your guy and agree to let a few things go away.
-But I have what I think is the best SF build for your MyCareer, so check it out as I had great results with it (I love playing Small Forward and this is what I play with right now!)
+The perfect NBA 2K16 small forward build is one of the trickiest jobs.
+This is one of the most demanding positions in the field.
+One that would require you to have great stats in all areas: you have to be a great shooter, you must be able to control the ball, to defend, to rebound… everything!
+That’s crazy because we all know that you can’t really max out everything in the video game, so when you are in the process of NBA 2K16 Small Forward build, you’ll have to specialize your guy and agree to let a few things go away.
+But I have what I think is the best NBA 2K16 Small Forward for your MyCareer, so check it out as I had great results with it (I love playing Small Forward and this is what I play with right now!)

-So without further ado, let’s build our future NBA superstar.
+So without further ado, let’s build our future NBA 2K16 small forward.
 We have to start with smart choices when it comes to player creation:

 In the end, don’t forget about Boosting your stats as well because that gives you extra 5 points in each category, so you will get even better.
 The result?
 A beast of a Small Forward that will give Lebron a run for his money and one that will make it into a superstar really soon.

-Do you agree with my SF build for NBA 2K16 or you go for a different approach?
+Do you agree with my NBA 2K16 Small Forward or do you go for a different approach?
 Let me know by commenting below!